Thursday, August 28, 2025

 By Carol McPhail

-Simon Grelet, Ph.D., assistant professor of biochemistry and molecular biology at the Frederick P. Whiddon College of Medicine at the University of South Alabama, has received a National Institutes of Health (NIH) MERIT Award.
+Simon Grelet, Ph.D., an assistant professor of biochemistry and molecular biology at the Whiddon College of Medicine, has received a National Institutes of Health (NIH) Method to Extend Research in Time (MERIT) Award of $1.8 million for five years.
 The prestigious R37 grant is designed to provide long-term funding support to investigators whose research competence and productivity are distinctly superior and who are highly likely to continue to perform in an outstanding manner.

 Grelet’s award will support his research efforts to understand the contribution of the nervous system in promoting cancer progression, with a focus on the role of the nerve-cancer transfer of mitochondria in promoting cancer metastasis.
 He and his team will work to identify the key mediators involved in the transfers and assess the impact of inhibiting this process on cancer progression.